minimec/g810-profile/README.md

 - 'Google Keyboard'-Toggler for a keyboard full of colors based on running applications.

 ## How it works
-The script is based on a application listener ('while loop' based on 'ps o comm -C), a dbus-listener (dbus-monitor) for the multimendia controls and a 'on press' mute toggler (amixer).
+The script is based on a application listener ('while loop' based on 'ps o comm -C'), a dbus-listener (dbus-monitor) for the multimedia controls and a 'on press' mute toggler (amixer).
 The script is configured with the files PROFILE_BASE, PROFILES, GOOGLE_KEYBOARD, PROFILES_PERMANAENT.
 These files must have the following format:
 ```